Romance of Coffee — San Antonio Evening Express, 21 Jan 1925

 A STREET COFFEE VENDER OF THE XVII CENTURY

-THE people of the Levant, when they wished to drink of their coffee, would sit down upon the ground where they were served by a street coffee vender.
-They would drink it as hot as they could stand, yet it rests on their lips but about little at a time, and let it go round as they sit.
-Coffee, having been favorably introduced, has continued ever since, without interruption.
+THE peoples of the Levant, when they wished to drink of their coffee, would sit down upon the ground where they were served by a street coffee vender.
+They would drink it as hot as they could stand, put it often to their lips but drink little at a time, and let it go round as they sit.
+Coffee, being thus favorably introduced, has continued ever since, without interruption.

 During the early days of coffee each cup was made separately.
 Later, the Turks sought to improve the method by adding sugar during the boiling process.
 The improved Turkish recipe is as follows: